pwaevbixy/wifi-security-monitoring-uptm/README.md

-# 📶 Wi-Fi Signal and Security Monitor Website for UPTM Network
+# 📶 Wi-Fi Signal and Security Monitor System for UPTM

 This is the final year project website for monitoring Wi-Fi signal strength and network security within UPTM.
 The system includes:
 - Security insights with threat detection features